19hours/sg-statutes/Acts/Maintenance Orders (Reciprocal Enforcement) Act.md

 the court shall have jurisdiction to hear the complaint and may, subject to subsection (2), make a maintenance order on the complaint.

+[Act 27 of 2014 wef 01/10/2014]

 (2) A maintenance order made by virtue of this section shall be a provisional order.

 (3) [Deleted by Act 2 of 2012 wef 30/09/2014]

-(4) No enactment empowering a Magistrate’s Court or District Court to refuse to make an order on a complaint on the ground that the matter in question is one which would be more conveniently dealt with by the High Court shall apply in relation to a complaint to which subsection (1) applies.
+(4) No enactment empowering a Family Court to refuse to make an order on a complaint on the ground that the matter in question is one which would be more conveniently dealt with by the High Court shall apply in relation to a complaint to which subsection (1) applies.

+[Act 27 of 2014 wef 01/10/2014]

-(5) Where a Magistrate’s Court or District Court makes a maintenance order which is by virtue of this section a provisional order, the following documents:
+(5) Where a Family Court makes a maintenance order which is by virtue of this section a provisional order, the following documents:

 (a) a certified copy of the maintenance order;